bplmaps/lmec-main-site/content/donate/sponsor-an-atlas.md

 {{< figure src="/uploads/2023-04-02/atlascope_boston_-_leventhal_map___education_center_-_google_chrome_2023-04-02_14-47-08_adobeexpress_adobeexpress.gif" caption="The overlay of a [1902 Bromley Atlas](https://atlascope.org/#/view:share$mode:glass$center:-71.07804,42.34943$zoom:18.69$base:massgis-2021-orthos$overlay:ark:/76611/al7rtfm98) on top of present day Boston in Atlascope." class="figure-left" >}}

-Finally, patrons from all over the city use Atlascope to research their family histories, satiate curiosities about historical change, and discover new stories that emerge from the woodwork when examining these fascinating cartographic items.
+Finally, Boston Public Library users and Leventhal Map & Education Center patrons from all over the city and surrounding areas use Atlascope as a tool to research their family histories, satiate curiosities about historical change over time, and discover new stories that emerge from the woodwork when examining these fascinating cartographic items.

 #### Expanding Atlascope